RUBRACA Film-coated tablet Ref.[7613] Active ingredients: Rucaparib

 Haematological toxicity

-During treatment with rucaparib, events of myelosuppression (anaemia, neutropenia, thrombocytopenia) may be observed and are typically first observed after 8-10 weeks of treatment with rucaparib.
+During treatment with rucaparib, events of myelosuppression (anaemia, neutropenia, thrombocytopenia) may be observed and are typically first observed after 8 to 10 weeks of treatment with rucaparib.
 These reactions are manageable with routine medical treatment and/or dose adjustment for more severe cases.
 Complete blood count testing prior to starting treatment with Rubraca, and monthly thereafter, is advised.
 Patients should not start Rubraca treatment until they have recovered from haematological toxicities caused by previous chemotherapy (≤ CTCAE Grade 1).

 Supportive care and institutional guidelines should be implemented for the management of low blood counts for the treatment of anaemia and neutropenia.
 Rubraca should be interrupted or dose reduced according to Table 1 (see section 4.2) and blood counts monitored weekly until recovery.
 If the levels have not recovered to CTCAE Grade 1 or better after 4 weeks, the patient should be referred to a haematologist for further investigations.